daostack/alchemy/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Alchemy Version Number**
+You may obtain the Alchemy version number as follows:

+1. hover your mouse over the Alchemy logo image in the upper left corner of any page in Alchemy.
+A tooltip will appear below the icon which will contain the Alchemy version number.
+2. in the tooltip, select the version number, copy it to your clipboard and paste it into this bug report.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.